danithaca/openturk/sites/all/modules/async_command/README.txt

 For the computation server, you can write 3rd party programs by extending "org.drupal.project.async_command.AbstractDrupalApp".
 This class provides basic functions to read Drupal system variables, read commands stored {async_command} table, and so on.
 If you issue the command 'dummy("hello,world")' in {async_command}, the 'dummy(String s)' method in your 3rd party program would get executed.

+To use the Java libraries in languages other than Jython/JRuby/Groovy/Java, please refer to JSR 223 (http://download.oracle.com/javase/6/docs/technotes/guides/scripting/index.html)

 FAQ